mkasu/imageabilitycorpus/README.md

 ## Dataset visualizations

 Some dataset visualizations were created as part of [3].
-The demos showcased in the paper (and possible some extra visualizations) will be made available until the main conference.
+The demos showcased in the paper are available at https://www.marc-kastner.com/mipr2021viz/index.html.

 ## Implementations